SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/deploy.md

 1. Make sure a connection to the server is available (NetServer).
 2. Make sure all Pocket CRM users have a Pocket CRM license.
-3. Download and install the Pocket CRM App on all the devices.
+3. Download and install the Pocket CRM App on all devices.
 4. Configure **the connection path to the server** on each of the Pocket CRM App.

 ## Step 1: prepare NetServer